cenit-io/miesh-integrations/docs/overview.md

 Import all PerPersonal records into a data-type, consolidate them into a single record immediately upon completion of the import, and finally export them to a file in the cloud upon completion of the consolidated record.

+In this scenario, an after-callback algorithm is used to start the conversion flow and an event after_create to start the export flow.

 ## Import PerPersonal from SAP-SF

 1. Create the [authorization](authorizations/sap-success-factors.md)